richfitz/remake/doc/format.md

 Files are relative to R's working directory, or absolute.
 Care should be taken with absolute paths though, as they will almost aways make a project specific to a particular computer.
 Don't use windows-style backslashes: use unix style forward slashes (this may relax at some point to make these equivalent).

 The `command` section is the recipe to make the target.
 It's an R function (defined in a package you loaded or in the files you sourced) that takes arguments that are themselves also targets.
-So here `arg` and `arg2` are targets that would be defined elsewhere in the makerfile.
+So here `arg` and `arg2` are targets that would be defined elsewhere in the remakefile.

 For example, you might read in a csv file: